kasey-okm/Kasey-okm/README.md

 - 👋 Hi, I’m @KaseySOC
-- 👀 I’m interested in Cybersecurity and Data Analysis
+- 👀 I’m interested in IT Support, Cybersecurity and Data Analysis
-- 🌱 I’m currently learning Software Engineering and DevOps Cloud Engineer
+- 🌱 I’m currently learning Software Development and DevOps Cloud Engineering
-- 💞️ I’m looking to collaborate on Cybersecurity and Data Analysis
+- 💞️ I’m looking to collaborate on IT Support, Software Development, DevOps, Cybersecurity and Data Analysis
 - 📫 How to reach me t.me/kasey_okm
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...